ENDOMETRIOSIS SURGERY & TREATMENT

 The Endometriosis Clinic is based at three private hospitals across the Midlands to give patients greater choice and accessibility.

 Expertise in laparoscopic surgery only comes with time spent in the operating theatre.
-Over the past ten years, Mr Mann has successfully treated more than 3000 patients suffering from endometriosis and one thousand patients suffering from a variety of other gynaecological conditions.
+Over the past twenty years, Mr Mann has successfully treated more than 3000 patients suffering from endometriosis.
 This vast experience is invaluable to patients.
 He has published in peer reviewed journals on the subject as well as lectured nationally and internationally on endometriosis, oncology and laparoscopic surgery.

 Millions of women across the world are affected by endometriosis and approximately 10% of women in the UK of childbearing age may have the condition.
 It is the second most prevalent gynaecological disorder after uterine fibroids and symptoms range from mild discomfort to debilitating pelvic pain.
 Many women with the condition find their lives severely disrupted including their work, education and social lives.
 Endometriosis may affect family relationships with partners, friends, children and colleagues and it may also cause difficulties in becoming pregnant.

 HOW DO YOU KNOW IF YOU HAVE ENDOMETRIOSIS?

 You may experience some or all of the following symptoms: